IgorMundstein/WinMemoryCleaner/README.md

 ## 🖥️ Command arguments (NO GUI)

-Use the following arguments to run the app silently.
+You can use the following arguments to run the app silently.

 - `/CombinedPageList`
 - `/ModifiedPageList`